 Until my next letter!
 Dankie for reading thus far.

 ALL PHOTOS BY JAWO BOLIVAR, EXCEPT PHOTOS 3,4,6,7

 *If you would like to receive and read more letters, please feel free to subscribe.
 Thank you.

 Photography and text by Author unless otherwise stated.
 All rights reserved.

 The art of letter writing has never been more essential than in these fast-paced times.
-While we are all moving at different paces and swinging from one zone to another, kindly allow me to slow down.
+While we are all moving at different speeds and swinging from one time zone to another, kindly allow me to slow down.